hmRemi/Practice/README.md

 3. Move the downloaded HyPractice.jar file into the plugins directory.
 4. Ensure you have the **HolographicDisplays** and **ProtocolLib** plugins installed, as they are both required for HyPractice to work properly.
 5. Restart your server to load the plugin.

-   > **Note**: Additional libraries may be required.
-Download the necessary dependencies [here](https://www.mediafire.com/file/uhthp6c3akmltqp/libs.zip/file)
+> **Note**: If you're opening the source code to work with it, additional libraries are required to set up the workspace.
+Download the necessary dependencies [here](https://www.mediafire.com/file/uhthp6c3akmltqp/libs.zip/file).

 ## Usage